Application Developer’s Guide to Setting Up Kubernetes with Minikube on Windows Home

 How to Install Minikube

 Minikube depends on a container or a virtual machine manager to deploy a Kubernetes cluster.
-Some of the virtual machine managers it supports are Docker, Hyper kit, Hyper-V, KVM, Parallels, Podman, VirtualBox, and VMWare.
-Most Windows 10 Pro will use Hyper-V since it is built in but since we are using Windows 10 Home, we will need to install a third-party hypervisor.
-This walkthrough will use VirtualBox, but first let’s install minikube itself.
+The virtual machine managers it supports are Docker, Hyper kit, Hyper-V, KVM, Parallels, Podman, VirtualBox, and VMWare.
+Most Windows 10 Pro will use Hyper-V since it is built in, but since we are using Windows 10 Home, we will need to install a third-party hypervisor.
+This walkthrough will use VirtualBox, but first, let’s install Minikube itself.

 For installation, Minikube offers multiple options such as a simple executable, using the Windows Package Manager, or the Chocolatey Package Manager.

-You can use any of the options mentioned above to install minikube.
+You can use any of the options mentioned above to install Minikube.
 I will be using the Windows Package Manager in this tutorial.
-Run the winget install minikube
+Run the

 Once the installation is completed, we can verify if it is successfully installed by checking the kubectl client version.
 For that, run the following command;